Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ### Drilling down

 Drilling down into information means allowing users to interact and explore the data in more detail.
 Users gain a deeper understanding of specific data points, enabling them to make more informed decisions and identify trends that may not be immediately apparent at a higher level.
-For detailed documentation on drilling down, view the `Data visualization design specs`.

 The drilling down process initiates when a user clicks on a specific data point in a chart, triggering a seamless transition to a dedicated page with expanded insights.
 By isolating specific data points, users can perform detailed analysis without distraction, ensuring a thorough examination of the selected metric.